cloudflare/cloudflare-docs/content/rules/reference/esc-deprecation.md

 ## Will this deprecation affect my account?

-If your account is currently using ESC, your account team will contact you so that you can discuss the migration from ESC to other existing Cloudflare products
+If your account is currently using ESC, your account team will contact you so that you can discuss the migration from ESC to other existing Cloudflare products.

 ## Which Cloudflare products should I use instead?